 Cold muscles are more prone to injury, always take time to warm up and stretch your muscles prior to a practice or game; and we mean it when we say ALWAYS.
 Focus on body parts such as your hamstrings, quadriceps, groin, calf muscles, and the lower back by taking part in both dynamic and static stretching.

-Dynamic stretches are performed through a variety movements as you stretch important muscles.
+Dynamic stretches are performed through a variety movement as you stretch important muscles.
 Dynamic stretching activates the muscles that you will use throughout playing soccer and can include stretches such as:

 - Leg kicks